 The PS5 has been a rampant success since its November launch, fully capitalising on people’s hunger for the next generation of consoles after seven years of PS4.
 Along with the most powerful PlayStation ever, you’ll be spoiled for choice for great games to play.
-The biggest title will be Spider-Man: Miles Morales, the follow up to the PS4’s hugely successful web-slinging adventure, Marvel’s Spider-Man.
-However, there’s plenty more to enjoy, including Devil May Cry 5: Remastered, Demon’s Soul, Sackboy, Destruction All Stars and Astro’s Playroom, which will come pre-loaded on the console.
+The biggest title at launch was Spider-Man: Miles Morales, the follow up to the PS4’s hugely successful web-slinging adventure, Marvel’s Spider-Man.
+However, there’s plenty more to enjoy, including Devil May Cry 5: Remastered, Demon’s Souls, Sackboy: A Big Adventure, Godfall and Astro’s Playroom, the last of which comes pre-loaded on the console.

-Though the PS5 will promise enough exclusives to keep you going right the way through the console’s lifespan, it will also of course play host to versions of third party games that will need to be experienced to be believed.
+Though the PS5 promises enough exclusives to keep you going right the way through the console’s entire lifespan, it will also of course play host to versions of third-party games that will look and play better than previous consoles could handle.
 Chief among these will be FIFA 21 and Call of Duty Black Ops Cold War, two of the year’s biggest franchises getting their first outings on the new generation of consoles.
-No matter if it’s scoring last-minute winners against your mates or teaming up the fight an epic battle royale at the very height of the Cold War, the PS5 is the place to experience it all.
+No matter if it’s scoring last-minute winners against your mates or teaming up in a thrilling match of Headquarters in Cold War, the PS5 is the place to experience it all.

-As we’ve already mentioned, the PS4 can claim to be perhaps the best console in history in terms of the quality and number of exclusives it had.
-Sony have rightly recognised this, and have already confirmed that the top one hundred PS4 games will be readily backwards compatible on the PS5 from launch.
-However, they have now also confirmed PlayStation Plus Collection, a library function that gives every subscriber to Sony’s PS5 online subscription access to several huge PS4 titles, absolutely free.
+The PS4 eventually became one of the best-selling consoles in history, leading the pack in terms of quality and the number of exclusives it had.
+Sony has rightly recognised this, making almost every PS4 game readily backwards compatible on the PS5 from launch.
+However, they have now also confirmed The PlayStation Plus Collection, a library function that gives every subscriber to Sony’s PS5 online subscription access to several huge PS4 titles, absolutely free.
 These include God of War, Days Gone, Uncharted 4, The Last Guardian and many more!
 The collection represents a staggering amount of value.